 For some years afterward, an old farm home on the property served as a Sisters’ home.
-For the first year of the parish's life, Father Farquharson maintined his residence at St. Joseph's Seminary, only moving to the parish in June of 1925.
+For the first year of the parish's life, Father Farquharson maintained his residence at St. Joseph's Seminary, only moving to the parish in June of 1925.
 He first roomed with the Burns family on Rosewood Avenue, then moved into a small office in the school featuring a bed, a hot plate, and an icebox.

 During the next few years, the parish grew.
-A Women’s Guild and a Holy Name Society were initiated and flourished; fund raisers were held to help retire the $88,353.14 debt for the building; potluck dinners and dances drew many parishioners.
+A Women’s Guild and a Holy Name Society were initiated and flourished; fundraisers were held to help retire the $88,353.14 debt for the building; potluck dinners and dances drew many parishioners.
 Even during the Depression, the debt was reduced because of the dedication of the parishioners and the pastor.

 In 1941, the present rectory was built at a cost of $40,000.
 In 1943, the Memorial Shrine was erected on the lawn of the rectory to honor the young men and women from the parish who served in the armed forces during World War II.

 After the war, it became apparent that the parish was outgrowing its facilities.
 More than 600 families were now members of St. Stephen and the school no longer could hold all the children who wanted to attend.
 In 1951, a capital campaign to raise $400,000 was initiated.
-The ambitious program added five classrooms, a gym, and the new convent, an extension of the church (to the sidewalk on Rosewood), new pews and new equipment in the school.
+The ambitious program added five classrooms, a gym, and the new convent, an extension of the church (to the sidewalk on Rosewood), new pews, and new equipment in the school.
 In 1959 and 1960 a second expansion of the school added eight more classrooms.
 The parish exceeded its fund-raising goal by more than $8,000.

 As the Church absorbed the changes brought about by Vatican II, Msgr.
 Edward Alt, fifth pastor of St. Stephen, was confronted with building issues as another renovation of the Church had been completed.
-In addition, it fell to him to calm the tumult created by not only the renovations, but the 1960’s era.
-He was successful in melding the community into a parish which absorbed the shock of the changing Church and a changing American society.
+In addition, it fell to him to calm the tumult created by not only the renovations but the 1960’s era.
+He was successful in melding the community into a parish that absorbed the shock of the changing Church and changing American society.
 During the ‘60s, St. Stephen also was responsible for starting the parish of St. Paul the Apostle.
 It was considered a satellite of St. Stephen.

-Through the 1970s and 1980s, St. Stephen continued to grow and change, thanks not only to the dedication of its pastors, but also to the hard work and energy of its parishioners.
+Through the 1970s and 1980s, St. Stephen continued to grow and change, thanks not only to the dedication of its pastors but also to the hard work and energy of its parishioners.
 As more women joined the workforce, the Women’s Guild faded, but other parish-wide activities were born and flourished, including Adult Education lectures, receptions, and the revitalization of the Rite of Christian Initiation for Adults.

 In the 1990’s St. Stephen celebrated 75 years as a Parish.
-During this time the Parish was introduced to and grasped the concept of Stewardship: Time, Talent and Treasure, securing the future of St. Stephen as it entered the 21st Century.
+During this time the Parish was introduced to and grasped the concept of Stewardship: Time, Talent, and Treasure, securing the future of St. Stephen as it entered the 21st Century.